spack/spack-gantry/docs/api.md

 pkg_name@pkg_version +variant1+variant2%compiler@compiler_version
 ```

+Be sure that the string is URL-encoded.
+For instance, the `urllib.parse.quote` method will ensure the proper format.
+Without it, the allocation algorithm may return inaccurate results.

 **There must be a space after the package version in order to account for variant parsing.**

 If the request does not contain a valid spec, the API will respond with `400 Bad Request`.
 The maximum allowed size of the `GET` request is 8190 bytes.